 - Irregular torque can indicate interbedded formations, drilling stabilizers hanging up, keyseats or doglegs, excessive weight on drilling bit, bit going under gauge, and junk in the hole.

-- Increased torque may be due to higher weight on bit, formation change (softer, higher porosity), increased inclination, thicker filter cake (potential for differential sticking), roller cone bit bearing failure, bit going under gauge or kick.
+- Increased torque may be due to higher weight on the bit, formation change (softer, higher porosity), increased inclination, thicker filter cake (potential for differential sticking), roller cone bit bearing failure, or bit going under gauge or kick.

 - Reduced torque may be due to lower weight on the bit, formation change (harder, lower porosity), running on a dislodged drill pipe rubber, cutting structure wear/damage, bit balling, or bottom balling.

-- Standpipe pressure should normally be steady and should increase slowly with increasing hole depth.
+- Standpipe pressure should generally be steady and increase slowly with increasing hole depth.
 Increases in standpipe pressure may be due to annulus packing-off / stabilizers balling up, global balling of the bit body, ring-out of a PDC bit, inadequate hole cleaning, plugged nozzle or fluid passageway in a bit, PDM running at higher torque, mud viscosity increasing.

 General Drilling Parameters Optimization In Oil & Gas

-- Operate at the weight on bit and rotary speed that give the highest penetration rate in the drill-off tests, unless significant drill string vibrations are seen.
+- Operate at the weight on bit and rotary speed that give the highest penetration rate in the drill-off tests unless significant drill string vibrations are seen.

 - Avoid operating drilling parameters that lead to drill string vibrations.
-Use a rotary speed that is high enough to give smooth rotation of the drilling string, but not so high that axial and/or lateral drill string vibrations or bit whirl occur for better performance optimization.
+Use a rotary speed that is high enough to give smooth rotation of the drilling string but not so high that axial and/or lateral drill string vibrations or bit whirl occur for better performance optimization.

 - Keep the drilling parameter “applied weight on drilling bit” smooth once it has been optimized.
-Feed weight continuously to the bit using the Driller’s electric brake (Elmago, Baylor etc) and avoid “slack-off / drill-off” – this can contribute to damaging torsional vibrations.
+Feed weight continuously to the bit using the Driller’s electric brake (Elmago, Baylor, etc) and avoid “slack-off / drill-off” – this can contribute to damaging torsional vibrations.

 Monitor in Mud Gas

-Be aware and fully appreciate that it is imperative that the gas levels in a drilling mud are correctly interpreted and the definitions are strictly adhered to.
-This is particularly critical during pipe tripping operations.
+Be aware and fully appreciate that it is imperative that the gas levels in a drilling mud are correctly interpreted, and the definitions are strictly adhered to.
+This is particularly critical during pipe-tripping operations.